Greenhouse Shading Guidelines

 weight and easy handling.
 They do roll up easily and do not unravel when

-Lock 62%.
+(lasting 8-15 years).
 This material does not roll up easily.
-Panels come hemmed
+Panels come

 Liquid Shading Compounds